Faith-Nyakiongora/travel-bucket-list/README.md

 ## Ownership

-"Travel Bucket List" is developed and maintained by [Your Name].
-If you have any questions or suggestions related to the app, please feel free to reach out to me.
+"Travel Bucket List" is developed and maintained by Collins Wakahenya, Faith Nyakiongora & Ian KIbet.
+If you have any questions or suggestions related to the app, please feel free to reach out to us.